Veeam Recovery Media

 - Removable storage devices such as USB drives or SD cards

-When you boot from the Veeam Recovery Media, you can use the Veeam Agent for Microsoft Windows recovery environment to fix the OS system errors on your computer or restore data from the backup.
-Veeam Agent for Microsoft Windows offers a set of tools for the computer system image and data recovery:
+When you boot from the Veeam Recovery Media, you can use the recovery environment to fix the OS system errors on your computer or restore data from the backup.
+Veeam Agent for Linux offers a set of tools for the computer system image and data recovery:

-- Bare Metal Recovery — the Veeam Agent for Microsoft Windows wizard to recover data on the original computer or a new computer.
+- Restore volumes — the Veeam Recovery wizard to recover data on the original computer or perform bare metal recovery.

 - Restore files — the File Level Restore wizard to restore files and folders to the original location or to a new location.

 - Exit to shell — Linux shell prompt with standard utilities to diagnose problems and fix errors.